 - Who is going to maintain the site after it has been launched?

 Below we go into these items in greater detail and provide an estimate of how much you should budget for each.
 The prices listed are estimates based on our 16 years of experience designing and building business websites.
-Prices will vary depending on your specific requirements.
-Be sure to contact us for an estimate.

 New Sites Often Cost More Than Redesigns